 I had every intention, for my second run through, to follow this bit of advice from Evelyn’s: “For the fudgiest brownie, we like to chill the batter in the trays overnight and bake cold.”
 Truly, I did.
 But again….impatient!
 So perhaps the third try it’ll happen.
 If you do bake the brownies chilled, I expect the baking time may need an extra 3 to 5 minutes.
 [I’ve remade this recipe twice and have yet to be patient enough to wait on an overnight chill….}

 On the buckwheat front, the initial test was with my stock of some wonderful flour from Cairnspring Mills in the Skagit Valley north of Seattle.
 I almost hate to mention that, because their buckwheat flour is available only to commercial customers far as I know.
 What is available from them at the retail level is Cairnspring all-purpose, pastry and bread flours, exclusively through Metropolitan Markets in the Puget Sound area.
 Definitely worth trying out if you’re in the area and can pick up a bag or two.
+[Update: Cairnspring more recently began selling at least some of their flours online, have a look here].
 I re-ran the recipe (due diligence!!) using more easily-available Bob’s Red Mill buckwheat flour.
 Results delicious both times, I trust that whatever buckwheat flour you can find will be just great here.

 Buckwheat & Cardamom Brownies (by way of Evelyn’s Crackers)